A no-frills option that delivers reliable basic motion detection and easy wire-free installation.

 Every security camera comes with an app these days, and like the cameras themselves, they’re usually pretty easy to understand and use every day.
 Blink’s app, in our view, is one of the brand’s best assets.
 Features are displayed in an intuitive, linear way.
 This also holds true in the app’s “play” tab, which houses each camera’s feed.
 It’s arranged in reverse chronological order, so when we wanted to find a specific clip from earlier in the week, it took us under 2 minutes and just a few swipes to locate it.
 Here’s what that feed looks like…

-We were pleased to find yet another positive app experience with Blink, but it’s still important to note that Blink cameras are not packed with A.I.-driven facial recognition features4 like we found when we reviewed Google Nest IQ Cams.
+We were pleased to find yet another positive app experience with Blink, but it’s still important to note that Blink cameras are not packed with A.I.-driven facial recognition features3 like we found when we reviewed the Google Nest Cams.
 We didn’t get fine-tuned alerts letting us know if the object in the frame is a person or an inanimate object, which Google Nest so adeptly does.

 With Blink, we had a reliable camera that wouldn’t let us down in tracking and deterring potential intruders; that was abundantly clear in our tests.
 And as for the state-of-the-art technology we found in the relatively high-priced Nest cameras, keep in mind that facial recognition features are really cool to have, but in the majority of cases, they’re not necessary in building a safe, protected home.

-Here’s a look at what you can expect to pay for Blink Indoor, as well as other cameras Blink offers:
+Here’s what you’re going to pay for a Blink Indoor, as well as information on Blink’s current camera lineup.

 FYI: To really explore Blink’s range of cameras and packages, we recommend checking out our Blink pricing guide.
 We go into great detail on what to expect when it comes to camera cost, bundle packages, cloud storage fees, and more.